Grass-green tanager

 The grass-green tanager (Chlorornis riefferii) is a small South America bird in the tanager family Thraupidae.
 It is the only member of the genus Chlorornis.

 The grass-green tanager is 20 cm in length and weighs 53g.
-It lives in and around subtropical and temperate forests in the Andes of Colombia, Ecuador, Bolivia and Peru at elevations of 1500–3350 m.
+It lives in and around subtropical and temperate forests in the Andes of Colombia, Ecuador, Bolivia, and Peru at elevations of 1500–3350 m.

 It is seen in pairs or in groups of 3-6 individuals.
-It forages mostly on upper half of short trees and eats fruits and insects.
+It forages mostly on the upper half of short trees and eats fruits and insects.
 It is known to perch almost horizontally.
 Its nest is made of mosses and ferns, and its eggs are gray with light purple-grey dots.

 Taxonomy

 The grass-green tanager was formally described in 1840 by the French ornithologist Auguste Boissonneau from a specimen collected near Bogotá in Colombia.
 He coined the binomial name Tanagra riefferii.
 The species is now the only member of the genus Chlorornis that was introduced in 1850 by the German naturalist Ludwig Reichenbach.
 The genus name combines the Ancient Greek khlōros meaning "green" and ornis meaning "bird".
 The specific epithet was chosen to honour the collector Gabriel Rieffer.
 The grass-green tanager has a sister relationship to the genus Cnemathraupis containing the black-chested mountain tanager and the golden-backed mountain tanager.